AsyaCemeniel/react-burger/README.md

-This *Stellar Burger* application was written by Me on the Yandex Praktikum webprogramming course "React Developer". https://praktikum.yandex.ru
+This *-Stellar Burgers-* application was written by Me on the Yandex Praktikum webprogramming course "React Developer". https://praktikum.yandex.ru

 The main page